AntaresSimulatorTeam/AntaREST/docs/developer-guide/3-desktop-version-cheat-sheet.md

 To update the default configuration of the desktop version, you need to modify the `config.yaml` file located in the `resources/antares-desktop-fs` directory.

+## When to use the antares-web-installer

+As a new developper you noticed that we provide to our user an installer.
+However you don't always need to use it for local testing.

+When you make an update to the `config.yaml` file located in the `resources/antares-desktop-fs` directory and you want this update to be retroactive, then you should updtate the installer code so that it applies the update on existing user installation.